e4drcf/ewizardjs-docs/docs/documentation/structure.md

 ## Slides

 Slide is a single page of presentation and separates content structurally.
-You can manage slides with `wiz slide  [slideName]` command or edit *structure.json* manualy. `Slides` object contains list of the presentation all slides.
+You can manage slides with `wiz slide [slideName]` command or edit *structure.json* manually. `Slides` object contains list of the presentation all slides.
 Each key in `slides` object is unique ID of the slide.
 Each slide has such properties:

  - `name` - the slide readable name;
  - `template` - a reference to vue component associated with the slide.